Nine Elms to Waterloo Viaduct: History

 In the mid-19th century, the original London and South Western Railway terminus was located at Nine Elms on the south-western edge of what was then the urban limit of developed London.
 To facilitate easier entrance for goods and passengers into central London, the railway sought a “Metropolitan Extension” from Nine Elms to Waterloo Bridge.
-A four-track extension was authorised by an Act of Parliament on 31 July 1845 with a supplementary Act of 1847 providing an additional two tracks; the capital authorised was estimated at £800,000.
+A four-track extension was authorised by the London and South Western Railway Metropolitan Extensions Act 1845 (8 & 9 Vict. c. clxv) on 31 July 1845 with a supplementary act, the London and South Western Railway (Widening and York Road Station Enlargement) Act 1847 (10 & 11 Vict. c. lxxxviii) providing an additional two tracks; the capital authorised was estimated at £800,000.
 The work was carried out under the direction of the engineer Joseph Locke.
 Running through the ancient parishes of Battersea and Lambeth the construction was reported to have displaced about 700 houses.
 It dissected the areas of Vauxhall and Lambeth, creating an artificial divide.

 Passage underneath the viaduct is obtained through one of the many tunnels constructed underneath the viaduct for street level access.
 It was stated that one glassworks, one engineering works, the Royal Swimming Baths and a church (All Saints Church) were all demolished for the construction of the viaduct.
 However, the viaduct was built to avoid some major landmarks at the time, including the Vauxhall Pleasure Gardens and Lambeth Palace and for this reason does not follow a straight route to Waterloo.

 The opening of the viaduct and line was planned for 30 June 1848, but the Board of Trade Inspector did not approve some of the large-span bridges at the eastern end, however his superior was satisfied by later load tests, and the line opened on 11 July 1848.
 Further widening of the viaduct took place between 1877 and 1868 and again from 1898, when an eight-track railway all the way through from Waterloo to Clapham Junction was completed (taking until 1910 to be fully completed).

 A 70m section of the viaduct's ageing parapet collapsed unexpectedly during engineering work on Christmas Day 2020.

 In the 2020s, an arch through the viaduct was opened up as a pedestrian route as part of the Northern line extension to Battersea.
 'Arch 42' will allow easier access through the Nine Elms area, as well as improving access from Nine Elms station to developments such as the US Embassy and Embassy Gardens.